Harry-Chen/InfMoE/README.md

-# moe-infer
+# InfMoE

-Inference framework for MoE-based Transformer models, based on a TensorRT custom plugin named `MoELayerPlugin` (including Python binding) that can run inference on a MoE layer with any sub-layer.
+Inference framework for MoE-based models, based on a TensorRT custom plugin named `MoELayerPlugin` (including Python binding) that can run inference of MoE layers with any sub-layer on NVIDIA GPUs with minimal memory consumption.

 ## Installation